US women’s soccer coach Jill Ellis preps for last game

 “It’s been a fantastic journey to be a part of,” Lloyd said.
 “It’s finding a way.
 It took all 23 players, like it always does.
 Every major tournament, the story line is different.
 And it’s only going to get harder and harder.
 Winning is great, but without the journey, there would be no end bit.”

-Goalkeeper Alyssa Naeher calls it a fitting celebration after their victory in France.
+Goalkeeper Alyssa Naeher calls it a fitting celebration after their World Cup victory in France.

 “This team has been something special,” Naeher said.
 “Coming off this summer … to celebrate Jill and what she’s done for U.S. soccer and this team.”